 Our easy Instant Pot salmon recipe (or made in Ninja Foodi) is healthy and quick way to steam fish to flaky tender bites.
-Use fresh fillets or we have step by step directions to cook Instant Pot Frozen Salmon here too!
+Using fresh fillets with skin on you can add vegetables or potatoes too for a complete one pot meal!

 A fork holds a tender piece of salmon, perfectly cooked and garnished with lemon zest and pepper.
 Nearby, lemon wedges accompany the dish, hinting at the flawless results achieved with a pressure cooker.